 It is awesome news that guinea pigs can eat pineapple, even if just rarely as a treat or in small amounts.
-This fruit has many health benefits, but also it has some risks along the way – we will explain everything about pineapple in the sections below.
+This fruit has many health benefits, but also some risks along the way.

-- Scurvy prevention – guinea pigs cannot produce vitamin C naturally, so they must get it from food or from other supplements.
-Without vitamin C they won’t be safe from getting scurvy, a fatal disease that starts manifesting itself with a rough coat, loss of appetite, diarrhea, weight loss, internal bleeding, and weakness.
+Guinea pigs cannot produce vitamin C naturally, so they must get it from food or other supplements.
+The good thing is that pineapple is very rich in vitamin C. Without vitamin C guinea pigs can get scurvy, a fatal disease that starts manifesting itself with a rough coat, loss of appetite, diarrhea, weight loss, internal bleeding, and weakness.

-- Antioxidants – the manganese in the pineapple is a very strong antioxidant and will keep the immune system strong to fight off most diseases.
-Mainly, it will keep the health in good shape because it fights free radicals which cause illnesses, early aging, and many other problems.
+The manganese in the pineapple is a very strong antioxidant and will keep the immune system strong to fight off most diseases.
+Mainly, it will keep the health in good shape because it fights free radicals which are able to cause different illnesses, early aging, and many other problems.

 Here are the nutrition information for raw pineapple, 100 g (3 oz):